Love on a Branch Line (novel): Saturday

 During the morning Pye spends most of his time listening to jazz with Lord Flamborough.
 At noon he changes into his cricket clothes and leaves to meet the team at the Virley Arms for lunch.
 However, before leaving the house, he meets Lionel, who offers Pye a drink of gin before the match.
 The two then end up trapped in the cellar and get drunk.
 They manage to get out eventually and walk to the village green in Arcady.
 During the cricket match Pye is concussed, but goes on to hit the winning run.
-The group has a celebratory party at the Virley Arms and during the party Pye and Belinda arrange to meet the next day at 3:00 at the lake.
+The group has a celebratory party at the Virley Arms and during the party Pye and Belinda arrange to meet the next day at 3 o'clock at the lake.
 When they arrive home, Chloe invites Pye into her living room, and as she is upset over Lionel's staying the night in Flaxfield with a mistress, Pye speaks comfortingly to her and kisses her.